MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-to-create-blanket-sales-orders.md

 - When sales orders are not created directly from the blanket order but still relate to it, a link between a sales order and a blanket order can be established by entering the associated blanket order number in the **Blanket Order No.** field on the sales order line.
 - After the sales order has been created for the total quantity of a blanket order line, no other sales order can be created for the same line.
 Users are prevented from entering a quantity in the **Qty. to Ship** field.
 If, however, additional quantities need to be added to a blanket order, the value in the **Quantity** field can be increased and additional orders can then be created.
 - The invoiced blanket sales order remains in the system until it is deleted, either by deleting individual blanket orders or by running the **Delete Invoiced Blanket Sales Orders** batch job.
-- If a customer is also recorded as a contact in the Marketing application area, and if you have specified an interaction template code for blanket sales order in the **Marketing Setup** window, an interaction is recorded in the Interaction Log Entry table when you select **Print** to print the blanket sales order.
+- If a customer is also recorded as a contact in the Marketing application area, and if you have specified an interaction template code for blanket sales order on the **Marketing Setup** page, an interaction is recorded in the Interaction Log Entry table when you select **Print** to print the blanket sales order.

 ## <a name="to-view-the-status-of-a-blanket-purchase-order"></a>To view the status of a blanket purchase order
-You can see the status of a blanket sales order in the **Purchase Blanket Order Statistics** window.
+You can see the status of a blanket sales order on the **Purchase Blanket Order Statistics** page.
 This may be relevant when you start to invoice the order that is created from the blanket purchase order.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Blanket Purchase Orders**, and then choose the related link.
 2. Select a blanket purchase order, and then choose the **Statistics** action.
-3. In the **Purchase Blanket Order Statistics** window, on the **General** FastTab, you can see summary information about the entire order based on the total quantity in the various **Quantity fields** on the blanket purchase order lines.
+3. On the **Purchase Blanket Order Statistics** page, on the **General** FastTab, you can see summary information about the entire order based on the total quantity in the various **Quantity fields** on the blanket purchase order lines.

     - On the **Invoicing** FastTab, you can see summary information based on the total quantity in the **Qty. to Invoice** fields on the purchase blanket order lines.
     - On the **Shipping** FastTab, you can see summary information based on the total quantity in the **Qty. to Receive** fields on the purchase blanket order lines.